TomEphraimPerez/newdv/README.md

 ##
 ## **Al**
 * Participated in group meetings to discuss structure and logic of distance vector program
 * Consistently check in with group members to identify and discuss checkpoints, progress, and troubleshooting
 * Contributed to troubleshooting issues with other group members who needed help with errors
+* Contirbuted to smaller static/void static methods needed to establish TCP connections of sockets upon program startup
+   * Setting up functions that parsed IP addresses, established TCP socket connections, and retrieved LAN IP addresses aside from fetching node IP addresses
+* Contributed Packets function
+   * Using a byte input stream to keep track of sockets that were read and the packets they received
+   * Also using a counter variable to keep track of the number of packets received, initialized to 0 (zero) and should remain zero unless ran twice or more times
+   * This will not be updating during the run but it increments when the whole program is executed after the first time
+   * Once an incoming packet is received, the packet counter is incremented, and the packet data is extracted from the `DatagramPacket` object using the `getData()` and `getLength()` methods.
+* Refactoring the main function for efficiency and clarity
+   * Main function original structure was to lengthy and redudant so started from scratch once more to fix the structure and logic
+   * Included file parsing for topology text files
+   * Also included try/catch and error throwing to ensure that program runs according to its intended behavior specific to project requirements
+* Contributed to file `Message.java`
+   * This file is to set up the private fields id, ipAddress, port, routingTable and type, along with public getter and setter methods for each field
+   * Used to define the structure of the messages that nodes exchange in the network.
+   * The messages contain the sender node's id, ip address, port number, routing table, and the type of message
+   * Since the routing table is represented as a list of strings in the message, the type field can be used to differentiate between different types of messages such as `"step"` or `"update"`
+   * This allows it to make it easy to consistently update `routingTable`
+* Worked on `Server.java` with Randy to also help troubleshoot and workout logic errors that were not previously addressed
+    * There were some issues when it came to reading and writing the sockets that were connected to the server

 ##
 ------------------------------------------------------------------------
 # References